Cranium Whoonu: Game play

 In each round, players will try to guess the Whoozit's favorite things.
 For example, a player may have been dealt these cards: Super Bowl Sunday, New York City, string cheese and gardening.
 He would pick two cards (if there were three or four players) or one card (if there were five or six players) marked with things that he thinks the Whoozit prefers.

 All of the players other than the Whoozit put their chosen cards in the envelope without revealing them.
-The Whoozit then takes the cards out of the envelope and secretly puts them behind the corresponding tokens: 1 least favorite, and 6 for most favorite.
+The Whoozit then takes the cards out of the envelope and secretly puts them behind the corresponding tokens: 1 for least favorite, and 6 for most favorite.

 The Whoozit reveals the least favorite thing first, reading it aloud.
 The player who chose this card takes the 1 token and gets one point.
 The Whoozit continues turning over cards until all of them are revealed and one token from each stack is awarded.

 After this process is completed, then a new Whoozit must be selected.
-Everyone passes their cards to player on their left.
+Everyone passes their cards to the player on their left.
 The player with no cards takes the envelope and becomes the new Whoozit.

 All of the revealed cards are put in a discard pile.
 Everyone except the Whoozit draws more cards for a total of four cards in each hand.
 The game continues until everyone has been the Whoozit and all of the tokens are awarded.